-All premium payments are due on the first of the month.
-Moda Health will allow a 10-day grace period after the premium due date.
-This policy continues for each month a subscriber makes a timely premium payment.
-If payment is not received within the grace period, this policy will end after a 10-day advance notice.
-Coverage will end on the last day of the coverage period for which premiums were paid.
+If payment is not received within the grace period, this policy will end after an advance notice.
 If this policy ends because premiums have not been paid, Moda Health may require payment of any unpaid past-due premiums from the last 12 months before open enrollment or special enrollment coverage under a new Moda Health policy becomes effective.